tomhrtly/flexCarousel.js/docs/docs/1.0.0/configuration.md

 |---|---|---|
 | `$fc-prev-next-height` | Computed | `$space * 1.5` |
 | `$fc-prev-next-min-width` | Computed | `$space * 8` |

-### Custom Themes

-Out of the box, flexCarousel.js has a very basic user interface.
-This is so developers can easily add their own custom UI without having to fight over CSS specificity and trying to override existing styles.

-For example, the carousel shown below is created by creating a "theme" stylesheet and adding styles to work with the basic UI provided.

 ### File Structure